Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-Sometimes, you use affection or praise as a bargaining tool, giving or withholding it to influence how others behave around you.
+Sometimes, they use affection or praise as a bargaining tool, giving or withholding it to influence how others behave around them.

 Sensitivity to Criticism